- Things to Do

 Garden secret: This park has an empty crypt.
 The George Washington Equestrian Monument was to be the President's final resting place, but he remains buried at his Mount Vernon home.

-Valentine Richmond History Center Home to more than 400 years of Richmond history, the History Center, its historic 1812 John Wickham House and Valentine Garden are located in downtown Richmond's Court End neighborhood.
+The Valentine Home to more than 400 years of Richmond history, the History Center, its historic 1812 John Wickham House and Valentine Garden are located in downtown Richmond's Court End neighborhood.
 This secluded space provides an oasis of respite and beauty.

 Garden secret: The garden's large magnolia tree was planted by John Wickham and is more than 200 years old.
-(Photo: Valentine Richmond History Center)
+(Photo: The Valentine)

 Garden secret: The ivy came from Poe's mother's grave in St. John's Church.